vansh0427/devtrails_gig_insurance/README.md

 5. System continuously monitors real -time data through API.
 6. When parametric trigger is detected , system automatically identifies potential income loss
 7. Payout is automatically initiated wihout requiring any claim from user

+## Weekly premium model
+Our platform uses a **dynamic weekly premium model** that is easy for gig workers to understand and afford.

+Instead of a fixed price for everyone , the premium depends on how risky the worker's environment is.
+It Works like the workers who are in **safer areas** pays a **lower** premium and the one who are in **riskier areas** pays a slightly **higher** premium.

+### Basic Motto:
+Workers pay a small weekly amount, and in return, they are protected from sudden income loss caused by real-world disruptions.